m-c-k-y/Enterprise-Infrastructure-Lab/docs/04-Users-Groups-Permissions.md

 #### 🟥 Problem:

-**Users where able to access shares belonging to other departments:**
+**Users were able to access shares belonging to other departments:**
 >
 > ***HR* user accessing the *IT* share:**
 >